luis-santos-almonte/oop-dart/README.md

 # Dart Console Application

 This is a simple Dart console application that demonstrates object-oriented programming concepts and user interaction through a menu-driven interface.
-The application includes functionalities related to various entities such as persons, employees, dolphins, and vehicles.
-Users can check if a number is even or odd, and the program runs continuously until the user decides to exit.
+The application includes functionalities related to various entities such as persons, employees, animals, and vehicles.
+The program runs continuously until the user decides to exit.

 ## Features